 Based on the results of the testing program, 2 Aboriginal heritage sites are identified as occurring within the study area, despite the significant levels of disturbance that have occurred throughout the landscape relating to general clearing of vegetation, agricultural practices and the construction of buildings and associated infrastructure within the study area.
 The test excavations, for instance, confirmed that the upper 30-40cm of deposit across much of the study area is highly disturbed.
 Artefacts from the two sites were recovered from below this level of disturbance from depths of between ~30-60cm (Table 8.1).
-Evidence for natural post-depositional disturbance was also noted particularly in associated with site 'Campbell Street Artefact 1' (AHIMS #Pending), for example, indicates that post-depositional movement/rolling of artefacts has likely occurred resulting in the dulling of their edges.
+Evidence for natural post-depositional disturbance was also noted particularly in associated with the areas in proximity to the drainage lines.
+Rounding on most artefacts associated with site 'Campbell Street Artefact 1' (AHIMS #52-5-1018), for example, indicates that post-depositional movement/rolling of artefacts has likely occurred resulting in the dulling of their edges.
 This is perhaps not surprising considering the location of the site within an alluvial terrace that is likely prone to flooding.